phalcon-orphanage/docs/ru/reference/loader.rst

         }
     );

-The above auto-loader lacks of any security check, if by mistake in a function that launch the auto-loader, a malicious prepared string is used as parameter this would allow to execute any file accessible by the application:
+The above auto-loader lacks any kind of security check.
+If a function mistakenly launches the auto-loader and a malicious prepared string is used as parameter this would allow to execute any file accessible by the application:

 .. code-block:: php